generalized-intelligence/Tegu/Annotation/Serval-Image-Annotation/README.md

 pip3 install -r requirements.txt
 ```

-3. Once all requirements are installed, use the following command to launch GIIA:
+3. Once all requirements are installed, use the following command to launch TIA:
 ``` sh
 python3 main.py
 ```